Overview - Bone Marrow Transplant

 Types of Bone Marrow Transplant

-Autologous Bone Marrow Transplant: During this procedure, the patient is the source of the bone marrow.
-After adequate control of the disease, the patient’s own blood stem cells are harvested from peripheral blood and given as rescue therapy after myeloablative chemotherapy is given to destroy the malignant cells found in ultiple myeloma, lymphoma, etc.
+During this procedure, the patient is the source of the bone marrow.
+After adequate control of the disease, the patient’s own blood stem cells are harvested from peripheral blood and given as rescue therapy after myeloablative chemotherapy is given to destroy the malignant cells found in multiple myeloma, lymphoma, etc.

-Allogeneic Bone Marrow Transplant: For this procedure, the bone marrow is harvested from a donor after appropriate testing.
+For this procedure, the bone marrow is harvested from a donor after appropriate testing.
 Based on the type of donor and the degree of HLA match, they are again broadly classified into three categories:

-a) Matched family donor: Here the siblings who are 10/10 HLA match with patients are selected.
+- Matched family donor: Here the siblings who are 10/10 HLA match with patients are selected.
 This is the most preferred type of donor for all BMT, however, there is only a 30% chance of finding such a match within the family.

-b) Matched Unrelated donor: Here the individuals who are unrelated to the donor but have a 10/10 HLA match are selected through the stem cell registries.
+- Matched Unrelated donor: Here the individuals who are unrelated to the donor but have a 10/10 HLA match are selected through the stem cell registries.
 The chance of finding such a donor for Indian patients is less than 20%, and additional costs are also involved.

-c) Haplo-identical donor: Here the biological parents or siblings who are a half match (5/10) to the patient are selected as donors.
+- Haplo-identical donor: Here the biological parents or siblings who are a half match (5/10) to the patient are selected as donors.
 It is usually done through two methods:

-a.
-T cell replete: Cyclophosphamide is used post-transplant to get rid of the unwanted T cells in the patient’s body after infusion.
+- T cell replete: Cyclophosphamide is used post-transplant to get rid of the unwanted T cells in the patient’s body after infusion.

-b.
-T cell depletion: Here, the unwanted T cells are removed before infusion through the Clinimac machine using immune-magnetic beads.
+- T cell depletion: Here, the unwanted T cells are removed before infusion through the Clinimac machine using immune-magnetic beads.

-Umbilical Cord Blood Transplant
+Umbilical Cord Blood Transplant:

 It is another kind of bone marrow transplant that uses cord blood stem cells extracted at the time of a baby’s birth as a source of blood stem cells.
 The stem cells from the umbilical cord blood may be used in combination with bone marrow stem cells to perform a bone marrow transplant in a patient.
 It has fallen out of favour due to several reasons.